NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 In a pilot move, the new Vismo series was designed in Japan with as many parts sourced in China.
 Although initial shipment were assembled and shipped from Japan, this arrangement was changed from release of PVM-2703.

-The art of exchanging two dedicated connector sockets for one flexible dual-use sockets
+The questionable act of exchanging two fixed-use connector sockets for one flexible common-use socket

-The 7-parameter Vismo PVM-2703 was released in February 2011 equipped with a yellow flexible MULTI-parameter socket for either Invasive Blood Pressure or mainstream etCO2 monitoring use.
-The prospective buyers should question the benefit of a flexible socket when there is shortage of one connector socket; do not focus on the flexible socket, but overall flexibility.
-In addition, the measurement cables for the dual-use sockets are special and of course priced at a premium.
+The 7-parameter Vismo PVM-2703 was released in February 2011 equipped with a yellow flexible common-use socket for either Invasive Blood Pressure or mainstream etCO2 monitoring use.
+The prospective buyers should question the benefit of a flexible socket when there is shortage of one connector socket; do not focus on the flexible socket, but overall carefree flexibility.
+In addition, the measurement cables for the common-use sockets are not ordinary cables, and priced at a premium by the manufacturer.

 From the release of PVM-2703, shipment for both PVM-2701 and PVM-2703 models started to be only from Shanghai, China.

-The prominent feature of the VISMO PVM-2703 bedside monitor is the utilization of one common-use multi-parameter sockets that is colored yellow.
-The yellow common-use socket does not accept ordinary measurement cables but only cables that are embedded with digital codes defined by NIHON KOHDEN.
-The end result seen using a flexible Multi-parameter socket is the elimination of one usable connector socket on the monitor, which lead to serious usage inflexibility for users!
+The prominent feature of the VISMO PVM-2703 bedside monitor is the utilization of one common-use socket that is colored yellow and known as MULTI socket.
+This yellow MULTI socket is for dual-purpose use and does not accept ordinary measurement cables, but only measurement cables that have valid NIHON KOHDEN digital hexadecimal codes embedded in their yellow connection plug for IBP and mainstream CO2.
+The end result of using a flexible dual-purpose socket is the elimination of one fixed-use connector socket on the PVM-2703 bedside monitor, which actually led to usage inflexibility for users!

-The archaic 1990s concept of a MULTI-PARAMETER UNIT (MPU)
+The archaic concept of a MULTI-PARAMETER UNIT (MPU) from the 1990s

-Veiled in secrecy, NIHON KOHDEN does not explain to the market how they could make sockets that are flexible for five types of internal hardware, as well as being able to accept a number of independent self-contained serial kit sets whose output are already-processed data in serial digital format.
-Almost all sales and marketing people employed in Japan Head Office have no engineering background, so there is no shortage of "company secrets" that must not be discussed with the distributors or customers.
+Veiled in secrecy, NIHON KOHDEN does not explain to the market how they could make sockets that are flexible enough for five types of internal hardware, as well as being able to additionally used as a serial port.
+Almost all sales and marketing people employed in Japan Head Office have no engineering background, so there is no shortage of "company secrets" that should not be discussed with the distributors or customers.

-Each yellow flexible multi-parameter socket selects only one channel of the internal hardware, except for Temperature allowing two channels of hardware to be selected.
+Each yellow MULTI socket selects only one channel of the internal hardware, except for Temperature allowing two channels of hardware to be selected.

-Note well the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor Respiration and FiO2) are linked to the yellow flexible socket internally, and not from the outside
+Note the hardware mentioned here (Temperature, IBP, Cardiac Output, Thermistor Respiration and FiO2) are linked to the yellow MULTI socket internally, and not from the outside

-An external measurement cable with a valid digital code embedded in its plug can make use of corresponding internal hardware if available
+An external measurement cable with a valid digital code embedded in its plug selects the intended internal hardware (only if available)

-The configured hardware using the Smart Cables are grouped into an electronic block known as MULTI-PARAMETER UNIT (MPU), complete with a small number of yellow common-use multi-parameter sockets.
-The number of yellow multi-parameter sockets in the MPU cannot be arbitrary, and must correspond to the number of internal IBP hardware channels specified.
+The configured internal hardware are grouped into an electronic block known as MULTI-PARAMETER UNIT (MPU), complete with a small number of yellow MULTI sockets for communal use.
+The hardware placed in the MPU can only be made use by Smart Cables with necessary valid parameter codes.

-It is the design rule that all yellow common-use multi-parameter sockets must be able to do IBP monitoring, and to adhere to this rule each yellow socket comes with its own exclusive IBP hardware.
-The term "exclusive" denotes the IBP hardware attached to each yellow socket is not intended for sharing by other yellow common-use multi-parameter sockets in the MPU block.
+It is the design rule that all yellow MULTI sockets are capable of doing IBP monitoring, and to comply with this rule each MULTI socket must come with its own dedicated IBP hardware.
+The term "dedicated" denotes the IBP hardware attached to each yellow socket is not for sharing by other MULTI sockets in the MPU block, and each MULTI socket can only access its own dedicated IBP amplifier.

 Principle of operation

-During use, a multi-parameter socket makes use of its own associated IBP hardware when a measurement cable with an IBP code is plugged into it.
-For non-IBP monitoring, the socket can access a common pool of Temperature, Cardiac Output, Thermistor Respiration and FiO2 hardware in the Multi-Parameter Unit, which are designed for sharing by all yellow MULTI sockets.
+During use, a MULTI socket can only make use of its own dedicated IBP hardware when an IBP measurement cable is plugged into it.
+For non-IBP monitoring, the socket can access a common pool of Temperature, Cardiac Output, Thermistor Respiration and FiO2 hardware that are placed in the MPU for sharing, which all MULTI sockets can link to.

-Given the large amount of hardware in the MPU block, more yellow common-use sockets should be added whenever possible, so as to make good use of the hardware that would otherwise be idling; this is actually done by using an external expansion box filled with more yellow multi-parameter sockets (each with own associated IBP amplifier hardware).
+Given the large amount of hardware in the MPU block, more MULTI sockets should be added whenever possible, to make good use of the hardware that would otherwise be idling.
+As illustrated in the above image, this is achieved by using an external expansion box filled with more MULTI sockets (each with own dedicated IBP amplifier hardware).

-The additional yellow common-use sockets are added using analog interface and limited to a maximum of four to avoid signal deterioration caused by voltage drop and noise.
+The additional yellow MULTI sockets are integrated using analog interface, and limited to a maximum of four sockets, this is to avoid signal deterioration caused by voltage drop and noise.

-Knowing a functional yellow common-use multi-parameter socket always come with its own exclusive one-channel IBP hardware, a user can accurately tell the number of IBP monitoring hardware channels supplied with any monitor just by counting the total number of available yellow multi-parameter sockets.
+Knowing a functional yellow common-use MULTI socket always come with its own dedicated one-channel IBP hardware, a user can accurately tell the number of IBP monitoring hardware channels supplied with any monitor, just by counting the total number of available yellow MULTI sockets.

 Variations to the basic theme